 9. Grand Canyon of the Yellowstone

-Yes, Yellowstone has its own Grand Canyon and it is gorgeous.
-The canyon is about 20 mi (32 km) long and the Yellowstone River runs through it, creating two beautiful waterfalls.
-It is the main attraction in the Canyon Village area and there are multiple trails and viewpoints throughout the north and south rims.
-I recommend spending time exploring both.
+Yes, Yellowstone has its own stunning Grand Canyon, about 20 mi (32 km) long and carved by the Yellowstone River.
+This canyon is a highlight of the Canyon Village area, featuring multiple trails and viewpoints along both the north and south rims.
+I recommend exploring both sides to fully appreciate its beauty.

 10. West Thumb Basin

-These top ten attractions in Yellowstone are only some of the amazing things that the park has to offer.
-There is an endless backcountry to explore and plenty of hiking trails.
-I wish I had more time to spend in the park and will definitely return in the future.
-I left with a much greater appreciation for travel within my own country and a desire to visit more of our national parks.
+These top ten attractions in Yellowstone are just a glimpse of what the park has to offer.
+Beyond the iconic sights, Yellowstone has endless backcountry to explore and miles of scenic hiking trails.
+It’s such a special park and gave me a renewed desire to explore more of our national parks.

 Have you been to Yellowstone?
 What are some of your favorite attractions in Yellowstone?
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
 Interested in visiting other parks?
 Discover Badlands National Park, one of my personal favorites, in my post, “Top 10 Things to Do in Badlands National Park”.